AI-vidence/antakia/docs/regional_explain.md

 # Regional Explaination for Trustworthy AI by design

 ## Context
-Most business needs and most used algorithms themselves rely on ‘segmentation’.
-Classical ML model explaination tools like SHAP, LIME, do address the local (decision level) or global scales (model level), but none of them approach the ‘regional’ scale (segment).
+Most business needs and most famous ML algorithms themselves rely on ‘segmentation’.
+Classical ML model explaination tools like SHAP, LIME, do address the local (**decision** level) or global scales (**model** level), but none of them approach the ‘regional’ scale (***segment***).
 Understanding by both the Data Scientist (DS) and Business Owner (BO) often relies on that specific scale (be it Operation Regime, Customer segment) still not dealt with.

 ## Keywords
 Regional Explaination , segmentation, clustering, SHAP, LIME, Decision Trees , Data Visualisation, Banzhaf , Shapley Shubick , TreeRank , Ranking Forest

 ## Method
-*AntakIA* methodology by Aividence aims at gaining a common understanding between the DS and the BO by building explainations of the models at a regional level.
-The main steps leading to Regional Explaination rely on ‘dyadic’ steps, implying simultaneously the Values Space (VS) and Explainations Space (ES ) computed e.g. through Shapley values or other indexes.
+*AntakIA* methodology by Aividence aims at gaining a common understanding between the DS (Data Scientist) and firstly the BO (Business Owner) by building explainations of the models at a regional level.
+The main steps leading to Regional Explaination rely on ‘dyadic’ steps, *implying simultaneously the Values Space (VS) and Explainations Space (ES)* computed e.g. through Shapley values or other indexes.
+The ES is constructed by computing a *local explanation* for each data point of the data set.
+Quite a lot of explanation values can be used, depending on the goal and the situation.
+For example, LIME values can be more understandable when the phenomenom is rather linear.
+Shapley values have become a standard, and give and additive approach of the estimated importance of each predictor to account for the gap between the prediction and the mean.
+Correlations with other predictors can be a way to constitute such a space when the dataset is a set of windowed time series, for instance, etc.

 ### DYADIC VISUALISATION :
-Visualize the VS and ES datasets at the same time through dimensions reduction approaches (t SNE, UMAP, PCA)
+*Visualize the VS and ES datasets at the same time through dimensions reduction approaches (e.g. PCA, t-SNE, UMAP, PACMAP,...)*
+Especially xMAP approaches help at getting a sense of how close observations (in the VS) and explanations (in the ES) are.
+At this point, some obvious clusters can visually appear in both spaces.
 ### DYADIC EXPLORATION :
-Explore the simultaneously consistent zones of both spaces with DS and BO
+*Explore the simultaneously consistent zones of both spaces with DS and BO.*
+Through manual selection of points, the DS or BO suggests to explore the dataset, starting either in the VS (classical clustering) or in the ES (explainations clustering : points close in the ES share similar explanations).
+Here, we aim at identifying the first *regions*, namely selection of points clustering simultaneously in the ES _and_ the VS
+Some ML tools are useful at that step :
+- data visualisation
+- Skope Rules, to provide the simplest description of a selection of points through rules on values of predictors.
+The result mainly helps to understand the model behaviour when used in the ES.
+In the VS, those rules help get a first natural definition of a classical segment.
+- DiCE, to exhibit an archetype of the segment, or a counterfactual (soon implemented !)
+- causal inference and DAG (soon implemented !)
+- ...
+When one succeeds to identify such a doubly homogeneous selection, then a raw region is defined.

 ### DYADIC SEGMENTATION :
-Define precisely a region, describe as simply as possible each region in both spaces
+*Define precisely a region, describe as simply as possible each region in both spaces* At this step, density graphs are used in both the VS and the ES to define precisely the segment, predictor-wise.
+For instance, the BO or the DS could consider sub-segmenting, given the distribution of the data points along the predictor(s) whole range of values.
+To remain esaily usable, the segment should be described through ranges of values in the VS.

 ### DYADIC UNDERSTANDING :
-Make sure it makes sense !
-Through mutual explaination and understanding between the DS and BO, with complementary feature wise analyses.
+*Make sure it makes sense !
+Through mutual explaination and understanding between the DS and BO, with complementary feature wise analyses.*
+This ultimate step is essential, not to have spurious selection of points.
+This paves the way for the next important step of the methodology towards and explainable by design Model : defining a surrogate explianable model on each region.

 These steps are to be iterated until all the VS is addressed.

 ## Result on toys dataset